‘Work together and create one family’: Champaign organizations connecting communities across Central Illinois

 CHAMPAIGN, Ill.
-(WCIA) — Busy Body Incorporated hosted the first annual Hood Hoops Tournament to help put unity back into the community.
+(WCIA) — Busy Body Incorporated in Champaign hosted the first annual Hood Hoops Tournament over the weekend to help put unity back into the community.

 Marc Levi is a Chicagoland native who’s been planting his roots in Champaign for the last decade.
 He said instead of seeing individual cities try to tackle their violence problems alone, he wants them to work together.
 His basketball tournament is just one way he hopes to achieve Victory Over Violence.

-“Hood is for heading our own destinies and hoops is helping our ordain purposes surface,” said Levi.
+“Hood is for heading our own destinies and hoops is helping our ordain purposes surface,” Levi said.

 He said there’s no need for one organization to try to do it all when there are so many organizations ready to help across the area.